CFA® Derivative Investments

 CFA Derivative Investments Level 2 Sample Questions and Answers

 The sample questions here are typical of the L2 exam’s complexity and depth: formatted as item sets, with a vignette to deliver a scenario that tests the CFA L2 Curriculum.
-(On the actual exam, each vignette applies to four questions; we’ve thrown in a couple extra to get a bit more learning in).
+(On the actual exam, each vignette applies to four questions; in some cases, we’ve thrown in a couple extra to get a bit more learning in).
 And be sure to review the illustrated explanations we’ve provided for each question: UWorld’s question bank is designed to expose you to exam-like questions and explain the concepts tested thoroughly.

 Passage